thruthesky/sonub-2016-11-25/README.md

     - [ ] Search on Xbase
     - [ ] Search on Philgo of google.
     - [ ] Social login & Register/log in philgo and xbase
-        - @comment : to work on this part, livereload must work on device.
+        - @comment : to work on this part, livereload should work on GenyMotion. as of ionic cli 2.1.12 & app-scripts 0.0.46, when running in genymotion, cordova is working but when running with livereload, cordova is not found.

     - [ ] @later Need to improve Xbase login password for security.
     - [ ] @later Philgo Logout and Xbase auto logout.
 At this time, when a user logs out in philgo, the user does not log out in xbase.